callum-hart/react-hook-combobox/README.md

 - data: use any data structure you want
 - filter: use any function to filter your data

-This approach offers ultimate flexibility with a tiny footprint ({TODO}kB).
+This approach offers ultimate flexibility with a tiny footprint (3.4kB).

 ## Quickstart